 All criminal record searches go back seven years.

 The length at which records can be searched depends on the record bearer.
-For example, some courts allow for a quick and efficient search of their records further back than 7 years.
+For example, some courts allow for a quick and efficient search of their records further back than seven years.
 The length at which criminal records can be reported to a customer of a consumer reporting agency depends on the type of information being reported as well as applicable federal and state laws that contain prohibitions on reporting certain types of information.
-As an industry standard, criminal conviction searches date back 7 years.
+As an industry standard, criminal conviction searches date back seven years.

 How long does a background check usually take?

 Criminal record searches typically take between 24 and 48 hours to report.
-However, a number of factors can affect the length of time a search takes; including, the need to match an applicant’s identifiers to court records, the lack of identifiers like date of birth or Social Security Number, common applicant names, court holidays, and multiple records for the same applicant.
-With our user-friendly, web-based software, you will have access to updates 24 hours a day, 7 days a week.
+However, a number of factors can affect the length of time a search takes, including, the need to match an applicant’s identifiers to court records, the lack of identifiers like date of birth or Social Security Number, common applicant names, court holidays, and multiple records for the same applicant.
+With our user-friendly, web-based software, you will have access to updates 24 hours a day, seven days a week.

 How will I receive my background check information?

 We offer the most comprehensive, full-featured, web-based software system on the market.
 This system is free to all our clients.
-It requires no set-up fees, no software to buy and no upgrade.
+It requires no setup fees, no software to buy and no upgrade.
 You will receive email notifications when an order is placed and when the order has been completed.
 You will have access to the system 24 hours a day and 7 days a week.
 Because the system is Internet-based, it is paperless and will give you access to your records two years after the search was ordered.

 Can I expect my background check to be 100% foolproof?

-No pre-employment screening firm can guarantee that all information on its reports is 100% accurate simply because we must rely on information source for that accuracy.
+No pre-employment screening firm can guarantee that all information on its reports is 100% accurate simply because we must rely on information sources for that accuracy.
 For example, data will not show up if it was incorrectly entered or missing from the legal system in the first place, if a county does not report its information to the correct agency or if an applicant gets through the legal system using false identifiers.
-However, we are committed to training and developing the industry’s finest pre-employment screening personnel who adhere to the highest quality standards so we can provide the most accurate reports possible to our customers.
+However, we are committed to training and developing the industry’s finest pre-employment screening personnel who adhere to the highest quality standards so we can provide the most accurate reports possible to our Daytona Beach and nationwide customers.
 We earn our customers’ trust by putting them first and providing them with honest, dedicated service.

 How much does a background check typically cost?

 Pre-employment screening is a very diverse and complex process requiring access to numerous information sources.
 Generally speaking, a background check costs far less than the new employee’s first day of work, but your cost will vary depending on your customized package.
-Our pre-employment screening consultants can help you build a background check program unique to your organization that is efficient, cost effective and offers the integrity all employers
+Our pre-employment screening consultants can help you build a background check program unique to your organization that is efficient, cost-effective, and offers the integrity all employers need.

 Why conduct a background check during a tenant rental process?